 Learn more about the history and offerings of the Frick Art Reference Library at frick.org/library.
 Discover all one hundred objects in One Hundred Objects in the Frick Art Reference Library.
-To explore more content celebrating the library’s centennial, subscribe to our e-news and follow us on Instagram, Twitter, and Facebook.
+To explore more content celebrating the library’s centennial, watch our video series on YouTube, subscribe to our e-news, and follow us on Instagram, Twitter, and Facebook.

 Copy of cable received March 16, 1941 from Vichy Office of Guaranty Trust Company: